Vince Chong

-Family, education and early career
+Early life and career

 His father was Chong Chen Kian, of Chinese ethnic origin, and mother Susan Ann Higgs from England.
-He has four younger siblings: Pamela, Daniel, Ian and Sean and an older sister Vanessa.
-His sisters Pamela and Vanessa competed in The Amazing Race Asia 2 and finished as runners-up.
-His brother, Sean is also one of the singers of Budi Bahasa Budaya Bangsa (1 Malaysia version) as representing Pan-Asean in Malaysia.
+He has four younger siblings: Pamela, Daniel, Ian and Sean; and an older sister, Vanessa.
+Pamela and Vanessa competed in The Amazing Race Asia 2 and finished as runners-up.
+Sean is one of the singers of Budi Bahasa Budaya Bangsa (1 Malaysia version), representing Pan-ASEAN.

-He started entertaining people through singing when he was a child and was involved in several church plays, singing competitions and modelling advertisements with his sister Vanessa.
-He once performed a solo opera at the age of 14 in front of more than 2000 people.
+He started singing when he was a child and was involved in several church plays, singing competitions and modelling advertisements with his sister Vanessa.
+He performed a solo opera at the age of 14 in front of more than 2000 people.

 He had experience in several church plays and theatre as a director and script writer.
-In college Chong formed a music band called IBNOT.
-Since then he had written and composed numerous songs as part of his hobby.
-The band played several genres of music including rock, R'n'B, jazz, alternative etc. Chong also had experience in recording back-up vocals for professional artistes, such as Ferhad in Anugerah Industri Muzik Awards in 2001.
+In college Chong formed a band called IBNOT.
+The band played several genres of music including rock, R'n'B, jazz, and alternative.
+Chong also had experience in recording back-up vocals for professional artistes, such as Ferhad in Anugerah Industri Muzik Awards in 2001.

 Akademi Fantasia

 Chong's first serious singing competition was in the 2002 edition of Astro Talent Quest (ATQ).
 Not fluent in Mandarin (as he speaks Cantonese, English and Malay), Vince had a challenge to learn and memorise the Mandarin songs to remain in the competition.
-Eventually Chong became the first runner-up to Nicholas Teo, who won the competition that year.
+Chong became the first runner-up to Nicholas Teo, who won the competition that year.

-In 2003 after returning from his holiday in Gold Coast, Australia, Vanessa and Rueben (Burn AF1) encouraged him to join Akademi Fantasia (season 1) which would be in its inaugural season.
+In 2003, after returning from his holiday in Gold Coast, Australia, Vanessa and Rueben (Burn AF1) encouraged him to join Akademi Fantasia for its inaugural season.
 Chong and Rueben went to the audition in KL and successfully became part of the 12 AF finalists.
-For nine weeks he and his AF friends had to live separately from their families and friends.

-Week after week Chong was finally crowned the winner for Akademi Fantasia's 1st season along with Khai as 1st runner up and Azizi as 2nd runner up.
+Chong was crowned the winner for Akademi Fantasia's 1st season, with Khai as 1st runner up and Azizi as 2nd runner up.
 He received an offer to do a duet with Malaysian singer Nora a song titled Dilema'03 for her greatest hits album.

-Upon "graduating" from Akademi Fantasia, Chong and his 11 classmates made a roadshow of Akademi Fantasia around Malaysia and Brunei.
-The group were interviewed by Azwan Ali in his popular talk show Cit Cat Azwan.
+Upon winning Akademi Fantasia, Chong and his 11 classmates made a roadshow of Akademi Fantasia around Malaysia and Brunei.
+The group were interviewed by Azwan Ali on his talk show Cit Cat Azwan.
 The fans had voted them as the best newcomers interviewed in Cit Cat Azwan Award in 2003.
-Chong made his final appearance in a group when they were performed road tour in Brunei.
+Chong made his final appearance in a group when they toured in Brunei.